j-jzk/morse/README.md

 Compile using ``build.sh``

-The resultin file will be in bin/Morse
+The resulting file will be in bin/Morse